-Have you ever found yourself stopping at a fast food establishment for a cup of ice?
-Maybe this happens a couple times throughout the day?
+Have you ever found yourself chewing cups of ice throughout the day?
 Many bariatric patients report this behavior after their bariatric surgery.
 While chewing ice does not necessarily mean you have low iron levels, it does warrant getting your iron levels checked.

 Iron is a key element in the metabolism of all living organisms and helps to make up hundreds of proteins and enzymes.
 Iron has many functions, but below are some of the key functions of iron.

 There are many symptoms related to iron deficiency including fatigue (low energy levels), increased heart rate (especially during physical activity session), heart palpitations (especially during a physical activity session), rapid breathing on exertion, decreased athletic and physical work capacity, the inability to maintain a normal body temperature, brittle and spoon-shaped nails, sores at the corners of the mouth, taste buds diminish (are not as sensitive), sore tongue, some forms of hair loss, pica (the eating of non-food substances, such as clay, cornstarch or the chewing of ice), and a lower immune status (the increased ability to catch a cold or get sick).
 Some other symptoms of iron deficiency include dry, scaling, cracking skin; itchy skin; confusion; headaches; decreased mental capacity; amnesia; irritability; restless leg syndrome; dizziness; and depression.
 If iron deficiency continues and is advanced it can lead to difficulty swallowing due to the formation of webs of tissue in the throat and esophagus.